Wednesday, July 24, 2013

 their wedding day in Oct 2011.

-Jenny-Anne: Just the freedom to be truly myself and express my self as the woman I am.
-Like most women, I love shopping, enjoy improving my female image, and love the freedom to be able to express my style in many different ways.
-I also love being Elen's wife and was absolutely thrilled to get married as a woman.
+Jenny-Anne: Just the freedom to be truly myself and express who I am as a woman brings me immense joy.
+Like many women, I love shopping, enjoy refining my feminine image, and appreciate the freedom to express my style in so many different ways.
+I also deeply cherish being Elen’s wife, getting married as a woman was an absolutely thrilling and affirming experience for me.

 END OF PART 1